op-en/thinkbox/README.md

 All pins on the photon/electron are 5V tolerant except A3 and DAC.
 So plug your 5V boards right in!

 At the top of each file is documentation of where to connect the sensors.

+## Backend

+A node-red script unpacks the data and saves it in influxdb.
+See node-red.json.